mostafa1354/intern_focusbear/Policies/AI-Usage-Guidelines.md

 > Always review AI-generated test cases against actual system requirements and update them to match the project’s current scope.

 ---

-## 📌 Summary

-As a Manual Q&A Intern, I will:

-- Use AI for efficiency, not as a replacement for hands-on testing.
-- Protect Focus Bear’s confidential and proprietary data.
-- Validate all AI outputs through manual execution and requirement checks.